 Age of Campers:

-Since they were introduced in 2013, the Israel Resource Cards have become a key go-to tool that enhances Israel education at camps and in countless other settings.
+Since they were introduced in 2013, the Israel Resource Cards have become a go-to tool that enhances Israel education at camps and in countless other settings.
 Check out the ideas listed here, many of which came to us from camp staff across the country.
-Use any that appeal to you, or let them serve as a springbard for your own excellent ways to put the cards to work.
+Use any that appeal to you, or let them serve as a springboard for your own excellent ways to put the cards to use.